bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tools/04_Workflow_Provenance/02_Publish/06_WorkflowHub.rst

 Manual re-execution
 ===================

-While the standard way to re-execute a previously published workflow would be throught the Reproducibility Service (see Section :ref:`rs`), we here detail how to manually achieve the re-execution of a COMPSs workflow available at WorkflowHub (e.g. to **reproduce** the results: submit the same workflow with the same inputs, and obtain the same results).
+While the standard way to re-execute a previously published workflow would be through the Reproducibility Service (see Section :ref:`rs`), we here detail how to manually achieve the re-execution of a COMPSs workflow available at WorkflowHub (e.g. to **reproduce** the results: submit the same workflow with the same inputs, and obtain the same results).
 To illustrate this process, we will use different examples:

 - **PyCOMPSs: Matrix multiplication with data persistence:** https://doi.org/10.48546/workflowhub.workflow.838.1